TechWatching/pulumi-azure-workshop/README.md

 However, the Pulumi program contains an output "outputKey" that is displayed once the command is executed.
 [Outputs](https://www.pulumi.com/learn/building-with-pulumi/stack-outputs/) can be used to retrieve information from a Pulumi stack like URL from provisioned cloud resources.

-### Handle configuration, outputs, and secrets
+### Handle stack configuration, stack outputs, and secrets

-1. [Configuration](https://www.pulumi.com/docs/concepts/config/) allows you to configure resources with different settings depending on the stack you are using.
+[Configuration](https://www.pulumi.com/docs/concepts/config/) allows you to configure resources with different settings depending on the stack you are using.
 A basic use case is to have the pricing tier of a resource in the configuration to have less expensive/powerful machines in the development environmenet than in production.

-Add a setting named `AppServiceSku` with the value `F1` to the the stack configuration using the command [`pulumi config set`](https://www.pulumi.com/docs/cli/commands/pulumi_config_set/)
+1. Add a setting named `AppServiceSku` with the value `F1` to the the stack configuration using the command [`pulumi config set`](https://www.pulumi.com/docs/cli/commands/pulumi_config_set/)

 <details>
   <summary>Command</summary>